A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Supplementary mass constraint 1: cluster members

-To perform the cluster members SED fits, we rely on the aperture photometry measured by \textsc{Sextractor} in the seven \textsc{HST} filters: ${\rm F435W}$, ${\rm F606W}$, ${\rm F814W}$, ${\rm F105W}$, ${\rm F125W}$, ${\rm F140W}$ and ${\rm F160W}$.
-As not all bands have the same FoV, we do not have photometry for all galaxies in all bands, particularly as their distances to the centre increase.
-In preliminary tests, we try to use the photometry from the dPIE light model fit presented in Sect.~\ref{sect:galaxy-light:detect}.
-Unfortunately, although our light model procedure can provide a good best-fitting solution for all cluster members, including the faintest ones, the photometric uncertainties on these faint objects are particularly large, up to three orders of magnitude more than the fitted flux on some bands.
-Consequently, these large uncertainties produce wide posteriors for the stellar masses, which leads to unrealistic values for the median stellar masses that we will use in the mass models.
+To perform the cluster member SED fits, we rely on the aperture photometry measured by \textsc{Sextractor} in the seven \textsc{HST} filters: ${\rm F435W}$, ${\rm F606W}$, ${\rm F814W}$, ${\rm F105W}$, ${\rm F125W}$, ${\rm F140W}$ and ${\rm F160W}$.
+As not all bands have the same FoV, we do not have photometry for all galaxies in all bands, particularly as their distance from the centre increases.

 Fig.~\ref{fig:Stellar-masses-comparison-SED-model} presents cluster members stellar mass estimates as a function of their apparent magnitudes in the ${\rm F160W}$ filter.
 Apart from a few outliers, the three different SED models provide similar values within the expected systematic difference of SED fitting methods \citep[i.e. $<0.3$ dex]{Conroy2013}.
 One can notice systematic differences between models for the fainter end of the cluster member distribution.
 The SED with a double power-law SFH provides the highest stellar masses, while \textsc{LePhare} gives the lowest.
 Stellar masses estimated by the SED model with the delayed SFH are located between the two other models.
 As these differences of a few tenths of dex are expected for different SED fit methods, we keep the three estimates to understand the resulting biases on the lensing mass models.
 Indeed, the median of stellar mass estimates is used to define the baryonic content of each cluster member, as it is presented in B25b, section~2.2.